EXkapitonas/s-load/s-load/README.md

 # Trolling_Seagull Loadscreen
 A simpel loadingscreen i made with some different loadingscreens

+How to change the volume at row 40 in index.html myAudio.volume = 0.1;

 How to change backgrund
 First go into the css folder and right click on the keks.css and then edit whit you personal favorite code program